Babycup First Cups are 100% Recyclable! Join Our Recycling Scheme to Help Protect The Planet.

 This is something we here at Babycup think about plenty.
 The baby industry is one which creates a huge amount of waste, due to high consumerism for often short-lived items and (in many cases) a lack of recycling options for much of it.
 This is an area where Babycup First Cup is truly exceptional and stands out from the crowd!
 Our little cups see your kids through from birth – 2 years + as the ideal receptacle for cup-feeding in the first weeks or months of life, from 4 months if practising sipping and from 6 months to 2 years and beyond for happy, healthy drinking!
 And all without the need for any cupboard clogging extras.
 But once you’re ready to part with them, you can do so without harming the planet.
 Our Babycup First Cup is recycling ‘number 5’ polypropylene, which is 100% recyclable!

 And our eco-friendly news doesn’t stop there – to help you busy mummies, daddies and caring carers, we’ve put a scheme in place where once your baby has moved on from their Babycup First Cup years you can return your cups to us so we can recycle them for you.
-Just one small way we can thank you for your custom and support.
+Just one small way we can thank you for your custom and support and for using our recyclable sippy cups.

 - If your local recycling plant doesn’t take items referenced as ‘5’, or ‘PP’, we are happy for you to return your Babycup First Cups to us and we will arrange the recycling for you.

-- Please email us at email@example.com with the subject line ‘Recycle my BFCs’ and we will email you back with the address to send your cups to.
+- Please email us at [email protected] with the subject line ‘Recycle my BFCs’ and we will email you back with the address to send your cleaned Babycup First Cups to.

 So, why is recycling so important?
 The benefits this simple task offers the planet are vast!